JTinkers/ScribeBot/README.md

 - Workshop - find and download community-made scripts with just one click.
 - Built-in package editor - edit packages without having to unzip them.
 - Logging system - find out what broke when you were away.
-- Selenium API - writting web automatisations was never as easy.

 ## Planned Features
 - Workshop hosting that allows for more API calls.